 What Actions Can I Take?

 When you are faced with a breach of condition notice, it must specify a compliance period in which the person responsible must comply.
-The period for compliance is normally not less than 28 days beginning with the date of service of the notice.
+The period for compliance must be not less than 28 days beginning with the date of service of the notice.

 Consequences Of A Breach Of Planning Condition

-The Breach of Condition Notice is served on the person responsible for causing the breach, usually the developer.
+The Breach of Condition Notice is served on the person responsible for causing the breach, usually the developer, or on the person with control of the land.
 Failure to comply with the notice can lead to a fine being charged on a daily basis, therefore, costs can soon mount up.